 One of the joys in this parenting journey is watching our children choose their paths.
 I’ve had fun watching my older daughters’ personalities, talents, and interests develop as they’ve gotten older.
 They are each unique, despite their shared genes and upbringing.
 I’m often asked how having a baby boy is different than a baby girl.
 So far, Joey has been a lot like his sisters were at this age… maybe he’s a bit bigger, maybe he’s starting to crawl a bit younger, but otherwise, babies are babies.

 As he gets older, though, I know he’ll likely be his own person—just as each of his sisters is.
 Right now, they’re eager to help him pick out his shoes and onesies.
-Soon, they’ll be holding his hands as he learns to walk, and then they’ll be teaching him to build LEGOs, and not long after that he’ll be the one teasing them (maybe about boys!).
+Soon, they’ll be holding him up as he learns to walk, and then they’ll be teaching him to build LEGOs, and not long after that he’ll be the one teasing them (maybe about boys!).

 There are so many ways to walk this life,